walkerleigh/esphome_samsung_ac/readme.md

 ### Non NASA

-The Non NASA protocol is specifically desined to transport AC data.
+The Non NASA protocol is specifically designed to transport AC data.

-[DannyDeGaspari](https://github.com/DannyDeGaspari) started toe document the Non NASA protocol (but from wall controller side) [here](https://github.com/DannyDeGaspari/Samsung-HVAC-buscontrol).
+[DannyDeGaspari](https://github.com/DannyDeGaspari) started to document the Non NASA protocol (but from wall controller side) [here](https://github.com/DannyDeGaspari/Samsung-HVAC-buscontrol).

 ## Credits

 Thanks goes to DannyDeGaspari https://github.com/DannyDeGaspari/Samsung-HVAC-buscontrol.
 He made the initial attempt to describe the older Non NASA protocol.

 Thanks goes to matthias882 https://github.com/matthias882/some_esphome_components.
-He made an an basic ESPHome component for the older Non NASA protocol which was a perfect source for start playing and learning to communicate with the AC and use ESPHome.
+He made a basic ESPHome component for the older Non NASA protocol which was a perfect resource to start playing and learning to communicate with the AC and use ESPHome.